 Their spiritual director calls them “First Responders” adhering to Pope Francis’ call to heal the wounded starting from the ground up.

-Wounded families are directed to them by the members of the Society and those Divine appointments in their missions.
-Patrick and Joy acompany these families back to the sacraments by praying with them and giving their testimony of healing.
+Patrick and Joy accompany spiritually afflicted families back to the sacraments by praying with them and giving their testimony of healing.
 Then, they teach them to use the sacramental of the Church and the gifts of the Holy Spirit to fight evil in their family life.

 THe Campbell family prays several times a day for the intercessors and their members.
 They designate two hours each week to read the intentions of their members.
 As a Christian family, their members are able to call them up.
 When members ask for prayers, the Campbells stop and pray for them like their own family members.

-As artists and artisans, the new owners of the cross feel so much peace and are encouraged to respond to the sacrificial love of our Lord Jesus Christ and honor the provision of the Holy Father and the life of the Holy Spirit, the Trinity.
+As artists and artisans, they create the sacramentals that will entice them to respond to the sacrificial love of our Lord Jesus Christ and honor the provision of the Holy Father and the life of the Holy Spirit, the Trinity.

 The cross can also include the Blessed Mother at the foot of the cross and their family's favorite saints.
 Blessed salt is drilled on top of their cross and capped with a Benedictine seal.